arno-hartmann/openRA-AWS-Terraform/README.md

 1. Setup .aws/credentials

-1. Login to AWS via SSO
+1. Login to AWS via CLI

 1. Setup the infrastructure with terraform with the following commands: